-This is about Herpes (Herpes Simplex Virus), which is a sexually transmitted infection: it can be caught from oral, or penetrative sex or even just skin to skin contact, it’s easy to catch but it really isn’t that serious.
+This is about Herpes (Herpes Simplex Virus), which can be passed on through sex.
+It can be caught from oral, or entry sex or even just skin to skin contact, it’s easy to catch but it really isn’t that serious.
 Honest.
-Read on for more…

 There are loads of different kinds of Herpes, some cause chicken pox and glandular fever for instance, but we are talking about Herpes type 1 and type 2.
 Herpes 1 is responsible for cold sores, which is very very common (often caught in childhood) and Herpes 2 is genital herpes.

 Herpes 1&2 can cause small blisters on the part of the skin affected, which can burst leaving a sore.
 It can also cause a flu-type illness.
 You can contract it from someone else by skin to skin contact.
 It is treatable with topical treatments (creams etc) and there are drugs available to prevent frequent outbreaks.